findsylls: A Language-Agnostic Toolkit for Syllable-Level Speech Tokenization and Embedding: Results and Discussion

 \subsection{Limitations \& Future Work}

 Some configurations are sensitive to implementation and tuning choices; while we follow published descriptions where possible, we do not claim exact reproduction for every prior system.
-Runtime speed (RTFx) is measured on a single hardware/software platform and should be interpreted comparatively.
-In addition, the current release does not yet include all methods surveyed in related work; expanding coverage and including preset configurations is a primary goal of the next iteration.
-Finally, syllable boundaries are sometimes genuinely ambiguous, so a subset of measured boundary errors may reflect inconsequential placement differences rather than clear segmentation mistakes.
-We will manually audit a sample of errors and develop refined evaluation criteria that distinguish plausible alternatives from true failures.
+RTFx is measured on a single hardware/software platform and should be interpreted comparatively.
+In addition, the current release does not yet include all methods surveyed in related work; expanding coverage and including preset configurations is a primary goal of future iterations.
+Finally, the current evaluation does not yet implement tolerance regions around linguistically indeterminate boundary placements (e.g., word boundaries, consonantal clusters), so a subset of measured errors likely reflects genuine annotation ambiguity rather than clear segmentation failures; future versions will incorporate refined evaluation criteria and error audits to more accurately assess each configuration's performance.